yiwan330445/rcc/docs/recipes.md

   so that failing environment creation can be seen with more details
 - `RCC_CREDENTIALS_ID` is way to provide Control Room credentials using environment variables
+- `RCC_NO_BUILD` with any non-empty value will prevent rcc for creating new environments (also available as `--no-build` CLI flag, and as an option in `settings.yaml` file)

 ## How to troubleshoot rcc setup and robots?